UniversalDependencies/docs/_lrc/template-index.md

   * `obl:tmod` — temporal oblique modifier

 ---
-**Instruction**: Give criteria for identifying core arguments (subjects and objects), and describe the range of copula constructions in nonverbal clauses.
-List all subtype relations used.
-Include links to language-specific relations definitions if any.

----
 ## Treebanks

 There are [N](../treebanks/lrc-comparison.html) Northern Luri UD treebanks:
   * [Northern Luri-A](../treebanks/lrc_a/index.html)
   * [Northern Luri-B](../treebanks/lrc_b/index.html)

----
-**Instruction**: Treebank-specific pages are generated automatically from the README file in the treebank repository and from the data in the latest release.
-Link to the respective `*-index.html` page in the `treebanks` folder, using the language code and the treebank code in the file name.

 ---